2lambda123/fl-moe/README.md

 python iterator.py --filename config_femnist.json
 ```

 Note that for the FEMNIST dataset, you will have to generate the data by running the preprocessing script in the `leaf/data/femnist` subfolder.
-See [https://github.com/TalwalkarLab/leaf/tree/master/data/femnist](FEMNIST Dataset)
+See [FEMNIST dataset](https://github.com/TalwalkarLab/leaf/tree/master/data/femnist)
 for more information on this script.

 # Results